About Burch colposuspension

 Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.
 Side-effects of Burch colposuspension include:

-- some vaginal bleeding for a few days
+- some vaginal bleeding

 - Get into a comfortable position, either lying on your back or sitting upright in a chair.